bachelor-2014/report/v2/conclusion.md

 access to all implemented functionality of EvoBot.

-For this project we have build a working prototype of a vision based liquid handling robot for automation of chemical experiments.
+For this project we have build a working prototype of a vision based liquid handling robot for automation of chemical experiments used for assessing a number of design decisions.
 The design decisions made for each step in the development have been discussed and documented.
 Some of the design decisions made proved to have inherent issues, while others proved suitable for the application.
-Hopefully the report will be used for guidance in later iterations of building the robotic platform.
+Hopefully the report will be used for guidance in later iterations of the robotic platform.